DarkDestry/Unity-GDG-Workshop/Docs/chapter-5.md

 You should be brought to the `Tags & Layers` inspector window.
 Under Tags, click the + icon on the bottom right and add the `Enemies` tag.
 We will not need a player tag as there is a built in player tag provided by Unity.

 ![Enemies Tag](https://github.com/DarkDestry/Unity-GDG-Workshop/blob/master/Docs/Images/Chapter%205/EnemiesTag.png?raw=true)

+Select your asteroid and Tag it as an enemy.
+Dont forget to apply the prefab changes via the override menu after you changed the tag.

 ## Scripting the Asteroid